Chiefbark/AEM-Docs/3_components/Readme.md

 ### _cq_dialog/.content.xml

-In AEM web, if we edit the page `en` under `sites > audi > us`, we can see that a component `helloworld` is instantiated if we click and cofigure it, we can see a dialog asking for a title:
+In AEM web, if we edit the page `en` under `sites > funko > us`, we can see that a component `helloworld` is instantiated if we click and cofigure it, we can see a dialog asking for a title:

 ![comp_dialog](assets/comp_dialog.png)